How to cut your energy bills

 Claim what you're entitled to

-Once we head into the winter months there's also a Cold Weather Payment for some people who receive benefits such as Pension Credit, Income Support, income-related Jobseekers' Allowance and income-related Employment and Support Allowance.
+Once we head into the Winter months, Cold Weather Payments are available for those who receive benefits such as Pension Credit, Income Support, income-related Jobseekers' Allowance and income-related Employment and Support Allowance.

 With this, you could get £25 for each seven-day period of very cold weather between 1 November and 31 March.